 Coach Pleasant On George:

-Scott is no stranger to Rochester as he grew up in Clawson, MI.
-Scott’s family have been long time supporters of the College dating back to the school’s early years.
+Scott is no stranger to Rochester as he grew up in Clawson, Mich.
+Scott’s family have been longtime supporters of the college dating back to the school’s early years.
 Scott began his service at Rochester College in 2002 as he brought his strong business background to the classroom as a faculty member in the College of Business.
 Scott’s success in leading an employee fundraising campaign for the Athletic Center and his desire to work with prospective students led him out of the classroom and into administration where he served as the director of admissions and assistant athletic director.

 Scott brings a wealth of experience to Rochester College as he spent 14 years in banking and investment.
 In addition to his responsibilities in banking, Scott also spent time as a personal financial adviser for professional athletes.
 Scott helped coach the RC men’s basketball team in 2004 and 2005 when the team won back-to-back national championships.
 He graduated from Oklahoma Christian University in 1986 and went on to complete a Masters of Finance from Walsh College in 1996.